August 7 – 15 / 2019

-Our previous adventure took us to England, so it seemed only fitting since we were so close that we should make an additional trek to Ireland.
-This Journey will take us from the epicenter of culture in Dublin, to the imposing Cliffs of Moher, through the colorful village of Adare and finishing at the Dingle Peninsula.
+Join us once again as our culinary path takes us from the epicenter of culture in Dublin, to the music center in Galway, the imposing Cliffs of Moher, through the colorful village of Adare and finishing at the Dingle Peninsula.

 From there our move westward takes us to the port city of Galway, where we will have the opportunity to experience more of the celebrated Irish culture.
-A must see is the Long Walk, a row of multi-colored houses set along the harbor and no trip to the Emerald Isle would be complete without the spectacular Cliffs of Moher.
-The scale and grandeur of this magnificent natural wonder is truly breath taking.
+Another food tour awaits us as we explore 3 new venues sampling their extraordinary food and no trip to the Emerald Isle would be complete without visiting the spectacular Cliffs of Moher.

 The final destination for the majority of our stay is fit for a king, literally!
 Again, finding unique lodging for us has manifested itself in the form of a converted 16th century castle.
 This 4 star accommodation is a one of a kind, with its suits of armor, ivy covered facade, rock hewed walls and timber ceilings will make you will feel like you stepped through a doorway into another era.
 If the setting and grounds don’t overwhelm you, the breakfast surely will.
 From the buffet of fresh pastries, jams, fruit, meats, cheeses and salmon, to the full menu of additional fare such as Eggs Benedict, this is a foodie’s delight!

 Leaving our castle for the moment we venture forth to the town of Killarney and it is there that we find Muckross House.
-This 65 room Tudor estate with its 11,000 acres teeming with overflowing gardens, is an ideal setting for any artist.
-As if that weren’t enough, there are abbey ruins on the grounds as well as nearby waterfalls and just down the road is another photogenic spot, the 15th century Ross Castle set on the shore of Lough Leane.
-With a strategic location, its tower offered commanding views of the lake and it’s from here that we will enjoy a boat tour of some of Killarney’s beautiful lakes.
+This 65 room Tudor estate with its 11,000 acres teeming with overflowing gardens, is an amazing setting.
+As if that weren’t enough, we will take a Jaunty Carriage ride to the abbey ruins on the grounds, as well as to the nearby waterfalls and just down the road is another iconic spot, the 15th century Ross Castle set on the shore of Lough Leane.
+While in Killarney you will also be learning the ins and outs of preparing a traditional Irish meal from a local chef during your cooking class.

-Last, but surely not least, is our day trip around the Dingle Peninsula!
+Last, but surely not least, is our day trip around the Dingle Peninsula, with lunch at another Michelin restaurant!
 Set along the westernmost tip of Ireland, this rugged coast with its craggy cliffs, rolling hills dotted with sheep and long expanses of sandy beaches, offers a wide array of stunning backdrops.
 There are also castle ruins, mountain lakes, stone huts and cascading waterfalls to round out the amazing scenery.
 If you have ever dreamed of going to Ireland, this is the trip for you!

-As with the painters, there will be daily destinations with time allowances for exploring on your own.
-There will also be valuable critique sessions throughout the workshop as time allows.
-This will give everyone an opportunity to discuss the day’s events, compare notes, ask questions and get a chance to know each other.
-It also presents a unique option to get views and perspectives from both painters and photographers.
+We have chosen a fabulous cross section of each area’s best restaurants for your dinning experience.
+Our communal feasts will give everyone an opportunity to discuss the day’s events, compare notes, ask questions and get a chance to know each other.
+It presents a unique option to share views and perspectives with like minded people gathered together in the love for good food.

-So come join us as we take you on an inspirational exploration of Ireland with an emphasis on observation and perception as we help you develop your own style.
+So join us as we take you on a culinary exploration of Ireland with an emphasis on food, beer, cheese, cooking and of course, whiskey!
 Admission is limited to 12 participants, so we encourage you to enroll as soon as possible.
-There will also be space open for non-participating partners at reduced rates on a limited basis.

 - Hotel for 7 nights.
-2 in Dublin and 5 magnificent nights in a castle in Kerry (Double occupancy) (Accommodations are in shared rooms, although a few single rooms may be available at an extra fee)
+2 in Dublin and 2 in Lahinch (Near the Cliffs of Moher) and 3 magnificent nights in a castle in Kerry (Double occupancy) (Accommodations are in shared rooms, although a few single rooms may be available at an extra fee)

 - Side trips along the way to Adare, Killarney and the Dingle Peninsula.